flutter/website/src/docs/release/breaking-changes/platform-views-using-html-slots-web.md

 ---
 title: Using HTML slots to render platform views in the web
 description: iframes in Flutter web used to reload, because of the way some DOM operations were made.
-A change in the way Flutter web apps render Platform Views makes them much more stable (preventing iframe reloads, and other problems with video tags or forms potentially losing their state).
+A change in the way Flutter web apps render platform views makes them stable (preventing iframe reloads, and other problems with video tags or forms potentially losing their state).
 ---

 ## Summary

-Flutter now renders Platform Views using [slot elements][] inside of a single, app-wide [Shadow Root][].
-Slot elements can be added/removed/moved around the Shadow DOM without affecting the underlying slotted content (which is rendered in a constant location)
+Flutter now renders all web platform views in a consistent location of the DOM, as direct children of `flt-glass-pane` (regardless of the rendering backend:
+`html` or `canvaskit`).
+Platform views are then _"slotted"_ into the correct position of the App's DOM with standard HTML features.

+Up until this change, Flutter web would change the styling of the rendered contents of a platform views to position/size it to the available space. **This is no longer the case.** Users can now decide how they want to utilize the space allocated to their platform view by the framework.

 ## Context

-The Flutter framework frequently tweaks its Render Tree to optimize the paint operations that are ultimately made per frame.
-In the web, these Render Tree changes often result in DOM operations.
+The Flutter framework frequently tweaks its render tree to optimize the paint operations that are ultimately made per frame.
+In the web, these render tree changes often result in DOM operations.

-Flutter web used to render its Platform Views (`HtmlElementView` widgets) directly into its corresponding position of the DOM.
+Flutter web used to render its platform views ([`HtmlElementView` widgets][]) directly into its corresponding position of the DOM.

 Using certain DOM elements as the "target" of some DOM operations causes those elements to lose their internal state.
-In practice this means that `iframe` tags are going to reload, `video` players might restart, or a form being edited might lose the edits made to it.
+In practice, this means that `iframe` tags are going to reload, `video` players might restart, or an editable form might lose its edits.

+Flutter now renders platform views using [slot elements][] inside of a single, app-wide [shadow root][].
+Slot elements can be added/removed/moved around the Shadow DOM without affecting the underlying slotted content (which is rendered in a constant location)

 This change was made to:

-* make Platform Views behave in a stable way in Flutter web.
+* Stabilize the behavior of platform views in Flutter web.
-* unify the way Platform Views were rendered in the web for both rendering backends (`html` and `canvaskit`).
+* Unify how platform views are rendered in the web for both rendering backends (`html` and `canvaskit`).
+* Provide a predictable location in the DOM that allows developers to reliably use CSS to style their platform views, and to use other standard DOM API, such as `querySelector`, and `getElementById`.

 ## Description of change

-A Flutter web app is now rendered inside a common Shadow Root in which slot elements are used to represent platform views.
-The actual content of each platform view is rendered *outside* of the Shadow Root, as a child of the Shadow Root host.
+A Flutter web app is now rendered inside a common [shadow root][] in which [slot elements][] represent platform views.
+The actual content of each platform view is rendered as a **sibling of said shadow root**.

 ### Before